 The Broom Parking sign features a little trick of mine.
 Actually, it’s the first time I tried this trick — and it worked — so you can bet I’ll be doing it again in future projects!

-To view the tutorial just click on the image above or click on the link below:
+To view the tutorial just click on the link below:

 Let me know what you think of my lettering trick!